BIIGitHub/bii-publications/content/posts/2019-09-17-three-dimensional-structure-of-megabalanus-rosa-cement-proetin-20-reveled-by-multi-dimnesional-nmr-and-molecular-dynamics-simulations.md

   understood, in particular,  because the three-dimensional molecular structure of CPs remained unknown to date.
 Here, we conducted multi-dimensional nuclear magnetic resonance (NMR) studies and  molecular dynamics (MD) simulations of recombinant Megabalanus rosa Cement Protein  20 (rMrCP20).
-Our NMR results show that rMrCP20 contains three main folded domain  regions intervened by two dynamic loops, resulting in multiple protein conformations  that exist in equilibrium.
 tags:
   - Mohanram H
   - Kumar A